Ab-initio investigation of finite size effects in rutile titania nanoparticles with semilocal and nonlocal density functionals: Introduction

-Previous works in the literature have investigated the intrinsic particle size effect with increasing size of metallic nanoparticles using adsorption energy to characterize surface catalytic properties. \citeauthor{Kleis2011FiniteSolids}\cite{Kleis2011FiniteSolids} performed a DFT study using the revised Perdew-Burke-Ernzerhof (RPBE) functional\cite{HammerImprovedFunctionals} on gold metal nanoparticles ranging from 13 to 1,415 atoms to show how surface properties varied with system size at two local geometries that resemble surfaces of (111) and (211) slabs.
+Previous works in the literature have investigated the intrinsic particle size effect with increasing size of metallic nanoparticles using adsorption energy to characterize surface catalytic properties. \citeauthor{Kleis2011FiniteSolids}\cite{Kleis2011FiniteSolids} performed a DFT study using the revised Perdew-Burke-Ernzerhof (RPBE) functional\cite{Hammer1999ImprovedFunctionals} on gold metal nanoparticles ranging from 13 to 1,415 atoms to show how surface properties varied with system size at two local geometries that resemble surfaces of (111) and (211) slabs.
 They show that surface properties converge to the slab limit at a characteristic length of 27 \AA{} (560 atoms).
 The generality of findings for other transition metals were confirmed with a similar study on freestanding cuboctahedral platinum metal nanoparticles which show analogous convergence with size but at a smaller characteristic length of 16 \AA{} (147 atoms).\cite{Li2013InvestigationClusters} The main limitation of the prior work described above is that they focus on metallic systems and are limited to semilocal GGA exchange-correlation functionals.
-One exception is work by \citeauthor{Lamiel-Garcia2017WhenCalculationsb},\cite{Lamiel-Garcia2017WhenCalculationsb} that studied finite size effects in anatase nanoparticles at the hybrid level of theory with localized basis sets.
+Exceptions include several studies focused on finite size effects in anatase\cite{Lamiel-Garcia2017WhenCalculationsb, morales2019understanding} and rutile \cite{ko2017size} nanoparticles at the hybrid level of theory with light-tier-1 numerical atom-centered orbitals basis.
 However, the convergence of surface properties toward the slab limit was not investigated, and the particles were constructed to minimize the presence of geometric defects which may play a significant role in catalytic systems.